Gluten-Free Orange Creamsicle Cupcake

 FAQ

-- Why did my cupcakes sink in the center?
+- Why did my gluten-free cupcakes turn out dense or gummy?

-- Can I make them ahead or freeze?
+- Can I bake these cupcakes ahead of time or freeze them?

 Serving Suggestions